 Legacy students are enrolled in special sections of core courses with the goal of completing a minimum of four transfer eligible courses while in the program.

-- COUNSELING — Legacy students also take COUN 150 C and COUN 160 C consecutively.
-These classes help Legacy students improve their study skills, explore career options, develop an academic educational plan, and identify lifetime goals.
+- COUNSELING — Legacy students also take COUN 150 C and COUN 160 C within their freshman year.
+These classes help Legacy students connect to study skills, tutorial services, mental health counseling, career exploration, academic education plan completion, and identify lifetime goals.

 - MENTORING — The Legacy Program matches each student with a mentor from the Cypress College faculty and staff who will offer guidance, support, and encouragement during the program year.

 - SPECIAL ACTIVITIES — Students participate in Legacy sponsored campus and community programs and events throughout the year.
 The Legacy Program is an excellent opportunity for students to learn about African-American history and culture while developing the skills necessary to be a successful college student.

 For more information, call (714) 484-7271.